emgrasmeder/recipes/pao&em-challah.md

 This is the Challah recipe we've been using for a few years, it's always a hit.
-Recently we've been making it vegan but that recipe isn't stable enough to as the Hauptrezept here.
+Recently we've been making it vegan but that recipe isn't stable enough to as the main recipe here.
 For our current vegan substitutions, see the notes at the bottom.

 You'll need: yeast, sugar, water, salt, flour, grease, eggs